Shaurya-Sethi/mcp-crawl4ai-rag/README.md

 - **Benefits**: Better result relevance, especially for complex queries.
 Works with both regular RAG search and code example search.

 #### 5. **USE_KNOWLEDGE_GRAPH**
-Enables AI hallucination detection and repository analysis using Neo4j knowledge graphs.
+Enables repository analysis and validation using Neo4j knowledge graphs.
 When enabled, the system can parse GitHub repositories into a graph database and validate AI-generated code against real repository structures.

-- **When to use**: Enable this for AI coding assistants that need to validate generated code against real implementations, or when you want to detect when AI models hallucinate non-existent methods, classes, or incorrect usage patterns.
+- **When to use**: Enable this for AI coding assistants that need to validate generated code against real implementations, or when you want to detect invalid references like non-existent methods or incorrect parameters.
 - **Trade-offs**: Requires Neo4j setup and additional dependencies.
 Repository parsing can be slow for large codebases, and validation requires repositories to be pre-indexed.
 - **Cost**: No additional API costs for validation, but requires Neo4j infrastructure (can use free local installation or cloud AuraDB).
 - **Benefits**: Provides two powerful tools: `parse_github_repository` for indexing codebases and `query_knowledge_graph` for exploring indexed repositories.